scheldejonas/fullStackJsFall2017/Period 1/exam-preparation/README.md

 - User defined Callback Functions

 The user defined callback functions has some different understanding to it.
-It works as a function passed on like an object. so the function the uses your callback function passed as parameter to the function you are running, can then use the variables because of closure, in the function running the called back function, this is where the name comes from.
+It works as a function passed on like an object. so the function that uses your callback function passed as parameter to the function you are running, can then use the variables because of closure, in the function running the called back function, this is where the name comes from.
 Then issues on the variable thing, I have previously described more above in the IIFE as the solution to where outer scope variables is used inside the called back function wrongly.

 To display in simple way what is a callback (called back) function, I have made this example: